Best Social Media Analytics Tools 2026 Guide

 Our Testing Methodology

-We connected real social accounts, tested each tool for at least 2 weeks, evaluated features against real workflows, and calculated true total costs.
-These aren't sponsored placements - they're recommendations based on actual testing and user research.
+We connected real social accounts, tested each tool against real agency workflows, evaluated the features that matter day to day, and calculated true total costs.
+These aren't sponsored placements.
+They're recommendations based on actual testing and user research.

 What to Look For in Any Tool